 In Japanese maples with either the basic or dissected foliage, there are then many varieties which have the wide range of leaf colours referred to above.
 There are also variegated leaved varieties.
 The common factor is, that they all have good autumn colour.
 The extent of the autumn colour can be determined by general growing conditions and soil types - as well as the preceding growing season.

 The 'Dissectum' group of Acer japonicum are normally dwarfer in growth, and often with a domed habit.
 This makes them particularly suited to rock gardens and the like.
+In the context of a rock garden they can resample miniature Acer trees - rather than shrubs.

 Left is a 'typical' Acer palmatum - showing the five-lobed individual leaves.
 Centre and Right shows the leaves of the 'Dissectum' group - being Acer palmatum 'Dissectum'.
 In this group, the leaves are still primarily five-lobed, but now each lobe is split into sometimes intricate dissected segments.